America Must Begin Reckoning With Racism - Jesus Was A Person Of Color

 A good place to start reckoning with institutional racism is with American Christianity.
 Like it or not white America, Jesus Was A Person Of Color

-A lot of destructive public policy is driven by the American religious right in the name of God and Jesus and often times directed at people of color ”LOS ANGELES, CALIFORNIA, UNITED STATES, April 6, 2021 /EINPresswire.com/ -- The Sons Of New York song & video titled Jesus Was A Person Of Color would suggest that the song is religious but in truth it examines the hypocrisy of the religious right in America and takes them to task while at the same time elevating Jesus’s message of love, equality and justice.
+A lot of destructive public policy is driven by the American religious right in the name of God and Jesus and often times directed at people of color ””THOUSAND OAKS, CA, UNITED STATES, April 8, 2021 /EINPresswire.com/ -- The Sons Of New York song & video titled Jesus Was A Person Of Color would suggest that the song is religious but in truth it examines the hypocrisy of the religious right in America and takes them to task while at the same time elevating Jesus’s message of love, equality and justice.
 Pulling no punches, the song lays out an indictment of the damaging effects the Evangelical religious right has imposed on America.

 — Roger Campo